ayselhasanova/html-css-project-film-course/README.md

-# You can see project there:
+# You can see the project there:
 https://filmcourse.netlify.app/